Setting up a method

 1. Configure the settings in the additional tabs.

-Method Setup also has tabs specific to currently configured devices and Event Table tab, used for configuring what events will be triggered and when e.g., shutting down Clarity after the sequence is finished.
+Method Setup also has tabs specific to currently configured devices, Advanced tab, Aux.
+Devices tab, Aux.
+Signals tab (where you can set which signal should be stored) and Event Table tab used for configuring what events will be triggered and when e.g. shutting down Clarity after the sequence is finished.

-• Event Table is for specific purposes, not needed for standard analyses.
+• It is for specific purposes, not needed for standard analyses.

 • Does not have control against infinite loops.

-• Must be filled per row, Fill Down/Fill Series can't be used in Event Table.
+• Must be filled per row, Fill Down/Fill Series can't be used here.

 Note: